barchart/dockerup/README.md

 #### volumes

 Volume mappings for the container.
-This can be used for host-mapped volumes and data volumes shared with other containers.
+This can be used for host-mapped volumes, or data volumes shared with other containers.

 Examples: